philipellisis/csd-docs/docs/DOF/configuring.md

 ### Addressable LED Config File

 For addressable LEDs, just select each output based on the type of LED strip you have configured in the Cabinet.xml file.
-In the case below, I have my cabinet setup in the most used configuration, a right LED strip, a left LED strip and then a back LED matrix
+In the case below, I have my cabinet setup in the most used configuration, a right LED strip, a left LED strip and then a back LED matrix.
+If you have more, then just add additional outputs.
+You can use the [cabinet generator](../AddressableLED/cabinetGenerator) to generate the cabinet file that should match what you have set in DOF for outputs.

 ![image](./img/DOF-config-7.png)